-Join Paul Trani for an in-depth discussion in this video Fundamentals of HTML, part of Creating a First Website in Dreamweaver CC 2015.
+Join Paul Trani for an in-depth discussion in this video Fundamentals of HTML, part of Dreamweaver CC 2015: Creating a First Website.

 - I'd now like to talk about the Fundamentals of HTML,…your foundation of the web.…And really, what is HTML?…It's hypertext markup language,…that's what it stands for.…It's really just a language for describing webpages,…and just consists of plain text that you can actually…read pretty easily.…In fact, right here we have text,…you can see that it says "title",…and this text is just surrounded by markup tags…in angle brackets.
 Okay?…So, this is the HTML,…and within that tag…you're gonna have some text.…